digital-blueprint/relay-blob-bundle/README.md

   cleanup_interval: "*/5 * * * *" # when cleanup cronjob should run
   file_integrity_checks: true # if file integrity checks should be performed periodically
   integrity_check_interval: "0 0 1 * *" # when integrity check cronjob should run
+  bucket_size_check_interval: "0 2 * * 1" # when bucket size check cronjob should run
+  quota_warning_interval: "0 7 * * *" # when bucket quota should be checked and if needed warning emails should be sent
+  additional_auth: true # enable client credential flow
   buckets:
     test_bucket:
       service: 'Dbp\Relay\BlobConnectorFilesystemBundle\Service\FilesystemService' # The path to a dbp relay blob connector service
-      bucket_id: '1234' # A given id for a bucket
+      internal_bucket_id: '019072b9-7736-7430-aabd-ad1bbeeebacf' # A given internal id for a bucket
-      bucket_name: 'Test bucket' # friendly name of the bucket
+      bucket_id: 'test-bucket' # friendly name of the bucket thats also used for the request
       key: '12345' # public key for signed request
       quota: 500 # Max quota in MB
       notify_when_quota_over: 70 # percent of quota when the bucket owner should be notified that the storage is running out